-Do not treat uncomplicated, non-melanoma skin cancer less than 1 centimeter in size on the trunk and extremities with Mohs Micrographic Surgery
+Do not treat uncomplicated, keratinocyte carcinoma (BCC or SCC) less than 1 centimeter in size on the trunk and extremities with Mohs Micrographic Surgery, in otherwise healthy individuals.

 Explanation: In healthy individuals, the use of Mohs Micrographic Surgery for low-risk, small (< 1cm), superficial, or non-aggressive (based on appearance under a microscope) squamous cell carcinomas and basal cell carcinomas is inappropriate for skin cancers on the trunk and extremities.
 In these areas of the body, the clinical benefits of this specialized surgical procedure do not exceed the potential risks.
 It is important to note that Mohs Micrographic Surgery may be considered for skin cancers appearing on the hands, feet, ankles, shins, nipples, or genitals, as they have been shown to have a higher risk for recurrence or require additional surgical considerations.

-Do not use oral antibiotics for treatment of atopic dermatitis unless there is clinical evidence of infection
+Do not routinely use oral antibiotics for treatment of atopic dermatitis

 Explanation: The presence of high numbers of the Staphylococcus aureus (staph) bacteria on the skin of children and adults with atopic dermatitis (AD) is quite common.
 While it is widely believed that staph bacteria may play a role in causing skin inflammation, the routine use of oral antibiotic therapy to decrease the amount of bacteria on the skin has not been definitively shown to reduce the signs, symptoms (e.g. redness, itch), or severity of atopic dermatitis.
 In addition, if oral antibiotics are used when there is not an infection, it may lead to the development of antibiotic resistance.
 The use of oral antibiotics also can cause side effects, including hypersensitivity reactions (exaggerated immune responses, such as allergic reactions).
 Although it can be difficult to determine the presence of a skin infection in atopic dermatitis patients, oral antibiotics should only be used to treat patients with evidence of bacterial infection in conjunction with other standard and appropriate treatments for atopic dermatitis.